joeyagreco/leeger/README.md

 > However, it is typically a good indication of how successful a team was, as a positive net score differential
 > typically translates to more wins.
 >
-> ## Scoring Standard Deviation
+> ## Points Scored Per Game
 > ___
 > ### Purpose
-> Scoring Standard Deviation is used to show how volatile a team's scoring was.\
-> This stat measures a team's scores relative to the Points Scored Per Game of all of their scores.
+> Points Scored Per Game is the average amount of points a team scored per game.
 > ### Formula
-> Scoring Standard Deviation = sqrt((Σ|x-u|²)/N)\
+> Points Scored Per Game = (ΣA) / B\
 > WHERE:\
-> x = A score\
-> u = PPG\
+> A = All scores by a team within a sample\
-> N = Number of scores (typically weeks played)
+> B = Number of games played by a team within a sample
 > ### Formula Explained
-> A team with low Scoring Standard Deviation has been consistent in their scoring patterns.\
-> A team with high Scoring Standard Deviation has been volatile in their scoring patterns.\
-> It should be noted that if a team has lower Scoring Standard Deviation than another team, it is not an indication that
-> the team with lower Scoring Standard Deviation has performed better.\
-> Ex: Team A has scores: [100, 120, 150, 160] and a Scoring STDEV of 23.8\
-> Team B has scores: [70, 72, 71, 69] and a Scoring STDEV of 1.12\
-> Team B has a lower Scoring STDEV than Team A, but has definitely performed worse.
+> Points Scored Per Game is simply the average score of a team.
 >
 > ## Scoring Share
 > ___